ros-controls/ros2_controllers/steering_controllers_library/doc/userdoc.rst

   \dot{\Theta} &= \frac{v_{front}}{l} \sin(\phi)

-Double Traction Axis
+Double-traction axis
 ,,,,,,,,,,,,,,,,,,,,,

-The following picture shows a car-like robot with three wheels, where there are two traction wheels at the rear.
+The following picture shows a car-like robot with three wheels, where there are two independent traction wheels at the rear.

 .. image:: images/double_traction.svg
    :width: 550